(reposted as I received a surprise visit – see the end of the post)

 I thought ours was a really high-water Berg.
 At 19cumecs it was the 7th highest of the 21 Bergs up to then.
 But since then the river has often been higher and 1983 is now only the 21st highest of 55 races.
 The very first race in 1962 was a staggering 342 cumecs!
 Liewe bliksem!
 The lowest in 1978 was a mere 1.44 cumecs.
 You could almost say fokol.

-Only twice – in 1965 and 1967 – was the overall winning time more than 21 hours (I took 24hrs, but its OK, I didn’t win).
+Only twice – in 1965 and 1967 – was the overall winning time more than 21 hours (I took 24hrs, but that’s OK, I didn’t win).
 The fastest overall time: 13hrs 20mins.
 Giel doesn’t make mistakes, so I must have the 1983 time wrong.

 One of the toughest years was 1971.
 Only 49% of starters finished – the lowest percentage so far.
 The oldest finisher of the Berg, Jannie Malherbe was 74 when he did that crazy thing in 2014.
 He made our Ian Myers in 1983 seem like a spring chicken.